Brownster/ipod-dock/README.md

 The installer creates a dedicated `ipod` user, installs the unit files under `/etc/systemd/system` and sets up a Python virtual environment in `.venv` with all packages from `requirements.txt`.
+The service units use the `ipod` user's home directory as the working directory, so the installer also adjusts ownership of the project folder.
 Start the services with:

 ```bash
 sudo systemctl start ipod-api.service ipod-watcher.service